Vardhu2706/py-task-manager-cli/README.md

 python todocli.py show
 ```

-You will be presented with a menu to add, view, mark, or delete tasks.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.